 The easiest way to apply is online.
 You can set up self service at the same time.
-Then you’ll be ready to manage your payments online when they start.
+Then you’ll be ready to manage your child support online.

 Before you start

-If you or the other parent live outside Australia, you may need to apply to that country’s child support authority instead.
+If you or the other parent live outside Australia, you may need to apply to that country’s child support authority.

 If asking for child support puts you at risk

-- go to the 1800RESPECT website and click on Connect to a counsellor
+- go to the 1800RESPECT website and select Help and support.

 You can talk privately on the phone or online to someone who’s trained to help.
 It’s free and open 24/7.

 - Set up a myGov account if you don’t already have one.